samscibelli/samscibelli.github.io/_pages/observing.md

 author_profile: true
 ---

+I have had 38 proposals accepted as PI (including 1 largm program, GLUCOSE, with the GBT) and have observed over 2,000 hours!
+(See my CV for a full list)

 [**GBT Observations**](https://greenbankobservatory.org/science/gbt-surveys/)

 *Project GLUCOSE:* The GBT L1544 Unbiased Complex Organics SurvEy!
 This spectral line survey will cover Q-band, from ~38-48 GHz.
 [Check out our survey page!](https://greenbankobservatory.org/science/gbt-surveys/glucose/)